softworkz/emby-wiki/Channels.md

 ## Images and Playback

 Channels use the same type of object structure as normal library items.
-As a result, images and media playback can be handled using the same routines you've already written.
+As a result, core functions such as images, media playback and marking watched/favorite can be handled using the same routines you've already written.

 ## Search